Galaxy Stadium: North end zone

 In May 2009, it was announced an additional 6,100 seats would be added in the northeast and northwest end zones by mid-season.
 The additional general admission seating was opened in the north end of the stadium on October 24, 2009, bringing capacity at that time to 58,930.

 In January 2013, construction began adding another 368 seats in the north end zone, in addition to an observation decks that holds 40.
 The $16 million project also included a significantly upgraded jumbotron with a new sound system, a Spanish Renaissance-themed colonnade, and a new north end zone concourse connecting the two stadium halves.
 Along with the other additions, 157 feet of ribbon board were added on the north end zone; more than 160 linear feet in the northeast and northwest corners of the stadium, and 94 lineal feet in the south end zone over the athletic offices.
 The construction was completed in November 2013.

 As part of these renovations, the Double T scoreboard was also updated with new white LED panels and many seats in the stadium were repainted red.
 Additionally, AT&T completed an upgrade to its distributed antenna system in the stadium, increasing data capacity and call reliability.

 Prior to the 2016 season, the north end zone was further renovated.
 What was the ticket office was converted into a club area and premium loge seating was added outside.
 A remnant of the grass berm that originally encircled the north bowl was converted from grass to artificial turf as well.

 South end zone

 On August 29, 2014, a $185 million fundraising campaign was announced for multiple athletic projects.
 It is the first solely athletic focused campaign started by the university.
 The headlining project of the campaign is a renovation of the south end zone athletic offices into a premium seating area with luxury suites.
 Replacing of stadium seatbacks and FieldTurf is also included in the project's budget.

 On December 2, 2021, Cody Campbell, a former player and Board of Regents member, donated $25 million towards the south end zone project.
 In recognition of his donation, the playing field was named Cody Campbell Field.
 Construction began on November 27, 2022, and is expected to last until May 2024.

+2026–27 name changes

+On February 19, 2026, Texas Tech athletic director Kirby Hocutt announced that AT&T would not renew its naming agreements for the stadium, though it would continue its exclusive telecommunications partnership with the university after the naming rights expire in June 2026; the stadium would likely be named just Jones Stadium for the 2026 season, with Hocutt stating a naming rights agreement with a possible new corporate partner that could begin in early 2027.
+On July 17, 2026, the name was changed to Galaxy Stadium after a new 15-year deal was signed with Galaxy Digital, a tech infrastructure company whose Helios Data Center is located in Dickens County.